-The following table provides information related to the previously mentioned investments that are valued based on Net Asset Values (NAV) at September 30, 2022:
+The following table provides information related to the previously mentioned investments that are valued based on Net Asset Values (NAV) at September 30, 2023:

-Unfunded Fair Value at at Commitments at Redemption Sept September 30, nber 30, Redemption Notice 2022 022 Frequency Period Core Property (a) \$ 814,992 \$ - Quarterly 90 Days Opportunistic (b) 4,066 78,645 Annual 90 Days Real Assets (c) 897,397 320,000 Annual 90 Days Private Assets (e) 609,704 - Quarterly 90 Days Private Equity (d) 1,130,399 200,000 Annual 90 Days Total \$ 3,456,558 \$ 598,645
+Unfunded Fa ir Value at Commitments at Redemption Sep otember 30, September 30, 2023 Redemption Notice 2023 Frequency Period Core Property (a) \$ 1,970,319 \$ - Quarterly 90 Days Private Assets (b) 1,043,658 838,260 Quarterly 90 Days Real Assets (c) 978,897 140,000 Annual 90 Days Private Equity (d) 1,064,733 100,000 Annual 90 Days Total \$ 5,057,607 \$ 1 ,078,260

-- a) Core Property This category generally consists of the collective investment of assets of participating tax qualified pension and profit sharing plans and relates trusts, and governmental plans (or the assets of a governmental unit used to satisfy its obligations under a governmental plan). - b) Opportunistic This category may include any strategy that offers exceptional risk/reward opportunities.
-This category is designed to provide the Investment Committee with the flexibility to select investments for a relatively small part of an overall allocation, which may not fit into the other designed allocation categories. - c) Real Assets This category will generally consist of managers that invest in a diverse basket of tangible assets with built-in inflation protection characteristics.
+- a) Core Property This category generally consists of the collective investment of assets of participating tax qualified pension and profit sharing plans and relates trusts, and governmental plans (or the assets of a governmental unit used to satisfy its obligations under a governmental plan). - b) Private Assets Fund This category consists of partnerships that invest primarily in U.S. based private companies.
+These investments cannot be voluntarily redeemed and are subject to sale based on market demand. - c) Real Assets This category will generally consist of managers that invest in a diverse basket of tangible assets with built-in inflation protection characteristics.
 These investments will primarily be long-only. - d) Private Equity This category consists of partnerships that invest primarily in U.S. based private companies.
-These investments cannot be voluntarily redeemed and are subject to sale based on market demand. - e) Private Assets Fund This category consists of partnerships that invest primarily in U.S. based private companies.
 These investments cannot be voluntarily redeemed and are subject to sale based on market demand.